-Trainees will be given at least 6 weeks' notice of the date of their ARCP panel so they can ensure all assessments and appraisals have been done and they can obtain structured reports from their educational supervisors, ensuring their e-portfolio/ paper portfolio is complete.
+Trainees will be given at least 6 weeks' notice of the date of their ARCP panel so they can ensure all assessments and appraisals have been done and they can obtain structured reports from their educational supervisors, ensuring their educational portfolio is complete.
+The educational portfolio with the required evidence must be available to HEE-NW by the date of the ARCP panel meeting.
 Trainees will not be "chased" to provide the documentation by the required date but should be aware that failure to do so will result in the panel failing to consider their progress.

 The educational appraisal process is the principal mechanism whereby there is the opportunity to identify concerns about progress as early as possible.
-These concerns should be brought to the attention of the trainee during appraisal meetings.
-Account should be taken of all relevant factors which might affect progress (for example, health or personal circumstances) and should be recorded in writing.
+These concerns should be brought to the attention of the trainee during educational review meetings and it should not come as a surprise to a trainee that action through the ARCP process is under consideration.
+Account should be taken of all relevant factors which might affect progress (for example, health or domestic circumstances) and should be recorded on the educational portfolio.
 An action plan to address the concerns should be agreed and documented between the educational supervisor and trainee.